VictoriaKlyueva/Parallel-programming/README.md

 - OpenMP
 - Vectorization

 The operating time for different technologies and image sizes is also measured.
-The results obtained are displayed on plots in file [a relative link](plots.png)
+The results obtained are displayed on plots in file [plots.png](plots.png)